cupy/cupy/docs/source/install.rst

     * Compute Capability of the GPU must be at least 3.0.
 * `CUDA Toolkit <https://developer.nvidia.com/cuda-zone>`_
     * Supported Versions: 7.0, 7.5, 8.0, 9.0 and 9.1.
-    * If you have multiple versions of CUDA Toolkit installed, CuPy will choose one of the CUDA installation automatically.
+    * If you have multiple versions of CUDA Toolkit installed, CuPy will choose one of the CUDA installations automatically.
       See :ref:`install_cuda` for details.
 * `Python <https://python.org/>`_
-    * Supported Versions: 2.7.6+, 3.4.3+, 3.5.1+, and 3.6.0+.
+    * Supported Versions: 2.7.6+, 3.4.3+, 3.5.1+ and 3.6.0+.
 * `NumPy <http://www.numpy.org/>`_
     * Supported Versions: 1.9, 1.10, 1.11, 1.12 and 1.13.
     * NumPy will be installed automatically during the installation of CuPy.